 - 3 large shallots, minced

-- 8 ounces arugula, chopped (about 8 cups)
+- 8 ounces arugula and/or spinach, chopped (about 8 cups)

 - 6 ounces soft fresh goat cheese (such as Montrachet), crumbled